Ahlan Simsim: Production

 The series was first announced in 2016.
-In 2017 the show received a $100 million grant from the MacArthur Foundation.
+In 2017, the show received a $100 million grant from the MacArthur Foundation.

 Outreach programs were first launched in 2018.

 The first season debuted in February 2020.
 Season three premiered on February 28, 2021, and season four in fall 2021.

 The series is funded by the MacArthur Foundation grant and by the LEGO Foundation.
-It is produced in collaboration with Sesame Workshop and the International Rescue Committee.
+USAID also provided a grant of $20 million in July 2021 to fund the program.
+The series is produced in collaboration with Sesame Workshop and the International Rescue Committee.
 As of 2022, the managing director of Ahlan Simsim at Sesame Workshop is Rene Celaya.
 Syrian, Lebanese, Jordanian, and Iraqi children are the target audience, with a special focus on displaced Syrian children.

 The show is produced in Amman, Jordan.

 Messaging

 The first season is designed to teach "the emotional ABCs": how to identify and manage emotions.
 Emotions covered in the first season were anger, anxiety, compassion, fear, frustration, determination, jealousy, loneliness, and sadness.
 Emotion management strategies taught in the show include "Stop, Notice, Think", counting to five, breathing, making plans, and asking adults for help.

 The second season, in addition to continuing emotional education, focused on helping children cope with the COVID-19 pandemic.
 The third season more broadly looks at "life challenges", social skills, and conflict resolution.
-The fourth season looked at perserverance, optimism, and hope.
+The fourth season looked at perseverance, optimism, and hope.
 The fifth season focused on kindness to one's self and others.

 Characters

 Human cast members include Salma (played by Mariam Amer), who helps Basma and Jad in the show's DIY segment, Hadi (played by Rami Delshad), who plays guitar, and Teta Noor, Hadi's mother.
 Both Hadi and Teta Noor teach the younger characters how to manage their emotions.

 Solely animated characters include Abu'l Fihim (played by Jawad Al Shakarji), who lives on a mural in the neighborhood, birds Bulbul, Hasoon, and Reesheh, and a trio of Dabke dancers.

 The series debuted with three original Muppet characters: Basma, Jad, and Ma'zooza.
-Basma (played by Hind Jaal) is a purple almost six-year-old girl who is enthusiastic about new things and love to perform.
-Jad (played by Nowar Mahayri) is a yellow almost six-year-old boy who loves art and is new to the neighborhood.
+Basma (played by Hind Jaal) is a purple almost six-year-old monster who is enthusiastic about new things and love to perform.
+Jad (played by Nowar Mahayri) is a yellow almost six-year-old monster who loves art and is new to the neighborhood.
 Ma'zooza (played by Fatimah Amayreh) is a baby goat who loves circles and is taught lessons by Basma and Jad.
 Ma'zooza was created to show children that they can be leaders and teachers themselves.

 For the fifth season in 2022, the program introduced Ameera, a green eight-year-old girl who loves science and uses a wheelchair and crutches due to a spinal cord injury.
 Ameera uses a boxy, more outdated wheelchair to reflect the fact that displaced children in the region are often unable to access new mobility aids.

 The series also includes localized versions of Gargur (played by Natheer Khawaldeh), Kaaki, and Elmo from Iftah Ya Simsim.

 Guests on the show have included Raya Abirached.